elastic/logstash-forwarder/PROTOCOL.md

 * Serialization: msgpack, json, thrift, and protobufs are all too hard to integrate/deploy or are too slow/complex to generate (json).
-* Framing: zeromq can be easily vendored
 * Encryption: openssl is fairly ubiquitous and nontrivial to reimplement.
+* Framing: version, frame type, payload.

 ### Small CPU-cost